John O'Grady (American football)

-John O'Grady (born July 14, 1954) is an American college football player and coach.
+John O'Grady (born July 14, 1954) is an American college football coach.
 He is the special teams coordinator for the University of Wisconsin–Whitewater, a position he has held since 2024.
 He was the head football coach at the University of Wisconsin–River Falls from 1989 to 2010.

+O'Grady played football as a linebacker at Wisconsin–River Falls from 1972 to 1975.